Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 }
 ```

-After Middleware gets access to both the `$request` and `$response` as the framework has already handled the request from the client and will be ready to send the response but this gives you the chance to edit the response before it's sent off.
+After Middleware gets access to both the `$request` and `$response` services as the framework has already handled the request from the client and will be ready to send the response but this gives you the chance to edit the response before it's sent off.

 ## Attaching Middleware to a Route